Get a quote

 A leaky roof needs to be taken care of as quickly as possible to minimize damage.
 The first step is to move your personal property like beds, rugs, and furniture out of the way.
 Next, grab buckets or trash cans to catch water and protect your floors.
 You may also find that you need to poke small holes in your ceiling if you see it sagging under the weight of collected water.

-Lastly, be sure to document the leak and the damage it caused to your insurance company.
-Photos or video recordings can help your claims adjuster assess the situation.
+Lastly, be sure to document the leak and the damage it caused for your insurance company.
+Photos or video recording can help your claims adjuster assess the situation.

 How to file a claim for a roof leak